segmentio/segment-docs/src/connections/sources/catalog/libraries/server/node/quickstart.md

 <!-- LR 4/21/2020: TODO: none of the quickstarts actually walk you through creating the source in the workspace -->

 This tutorial will help you start sending data from your Node servers to Segment and any of our destinations, using our Node library.
-As soon as you're setup you'll be able to turn on any new destinations with the flip of a switch!
+As soon as you're set up you'll be able to turn on any new destinations with the flip of a switch!

 If you want to dive deeper at any point, check out the [Node library reference](/docs/connections/sources/catalog/libraries/server/node).